Hey cyclist!

 If you need advice or help use the chat.
 The Ciclimattio team is at your disposal.

-The solution lies in the principle of layering:
+The solution lies in the layering principle:

 • a breathable base layer that wicks moisture away,

-• an intermediate layer that retains heat,
+• an insulating mid-layer that retains warmth,

 • an outer layer that protects against wind and rain.